 EXPLAINER: The Texas abortion law's swift impact, and future

-U.S. District Judge Robert Pitman, an appointee of President Barack Obama granted the Biden administration a temporary hold on the law.
+Most abortions in Texas are banned again after clinics that had raced to provide them during a two-day legal reprieve canceled appointments Saturday following a whiplash appeals court ruling.

-But that doesn't mean abortion services in Texas will instantly resume, because doctors still fear that they could be sued without a more permanent legal decision.
+The 5th U.S. Circuit Court of Appeals issued a one-page order Friday night, reinstating a Texas law that prohibits abortions once medical professionals can detect cardiac activity, usually around six weeks — and before some women know they’re pregnant.

-In the wording of the new law, abortions in Texas are prohibited once medical professionals can detect cardiac activity, usually around six weeks nd before some women know they’re pregnant.
-Enforcement is left up to private citizens who are deputized to file civil lawsuits against abortion providers, as well as others who help a woman obtain an abortion in Texas.
+Enforcement of the nation’s strictest abortion law is left up to private citizens who are deputized to file civil lawsuits against abortion providers, as well as others who help a woman obtain an abortion in Texas.
+Since taking effect in September, clinics in other states, including neighboring Louisiana and Oklahoma, have been inundated with patients from Texas.

-Supporters of the law known as Senate Bill 8 are preparing for a ruling that favors the Justice Department's challenge but believe the measure — the strictest abortion law in the nation — will ultimately be upheld.
-Texas officials swiftly told the court Wednesday of their intention to seek a reversal.
+Friday’s order from the New Orleans-based 5th Circuit is just the latest in the legal battle over the Texas law, known as Senate Bill 8.
+It came two days after a federal judge in Austin suspended the law, allowing providers to resume abortions.

-Here are some questions and answers about what's next and the impact so far:
+Here are some questions and answers about the law and what’s next:

 WHAT HAS BEEN THE IMPACT?

 More than 100 pages of court filings in September offered the most comprehensive glimpse at how the near-total ban on abortion in Texas has played out.
-Physicians and executives at Texas’ nearly two dozen abortion clinics described turning away hundreds of patients, and some who show up for appointments cannot proceed because cardiac activity has been detected.
+Physicians and executives at Texas’ nearly two dozen abortion clinics described turning away hundreds of patients, and some who showed up for appointments could not proceed because cardiac activity had been detected.

 WHAT WAS THE LANDSCAPE IN TEXAS BEFORE?